ROBelgium/VLPGreenland/fig2/README.md

 <img src="f2.png" width="400" />

-This folder contains the information required to reproduce subplots Fig. 2C,G in the manuscript.
+This folder contains the information required to reproduce Figure 2 in the manuscript.

 `C\`: Glacier elevation change 1987 to 2018

 `G\`: Landslide estimation from photogrammetry

-The remaining subplots are annotated satellite images retrieved via [www.sentinel-hub.com](https://www.sentinel-hub.com) or photgraphs.
+The remaining subplots are annotated satellite images retrieved via [www.sentinel-hub.com](https://www.sentinel-hub.com) or photographs.